wafaajaunnoo/AntsInMyCode/peas-def.md

 1. Full journey should form a Hamiltonian Cycle.
 2. All cities must be visited at least once.
-3. Cities must be vities during their respective time windows.
+3. Cities must be visited during their respective time windows.
 4. If time windows are violated, the violations should be minimized.

 These constraints affect the feasibility of the solutions.